 A significant risk would depend on things like:

-There is no general exemption from corporation tax on the profits of non-primary purpose trading carried on by a charity, even where the profits are all applied for the charity’s purposes.
+There is no general exemption from corporation tax on the profits of non-primary purpose trading carried out by a charity, even where the profits are all applied for the charity’s purposes.
 If a charity loses money on non-primary purpose trading then trustees may be liable for breach of trust.
 If a charity wants to undertake non-primary purpose trading involving significant risk then they must set up a trading subsidiary often called a “trading arm”.

 Sometimes your trading may be a mix of primary, ancillary and non-primary trading.
 For example, a community centre may run a café which provides training for unemployed people (primary trading), provides refreshments for centre users (ancillary trading) and also sells food and drinks to passers-by (non-primary trading).
 You would have to make a reasonable judgement about what percentage of the income is related to each of these types of trading, and seek advice from HMRC about tax and VAT liabilities.
-In this situation, a training subsidiary may offer a less complex solution.
+In this situation, a trading subsidiary may offer a less complex solution.

 If you wish to run a bar, the Charity Commission's view is that you will need to establish a separate trading subsidiary or club.